coracle-social/pomade/README.md

 ### Recovery

 To recover the user's original `secret key` by email alone without access to an active `client key`, a client must `sha256` hash the user's email and generate a new single-use `recovery key`.
-It then sends this to each signer using a `kind RECOVER_SHARD` event:
+It then sends a `kind RECOVER_SHARD` event to each signer:

 ```typescript
 {